-Summary: Non-signatory Bahrain has expressed support for the ban on cluster munitions, but has not taken any steps to accede to the convention.
-Bahrain has never participated in a meeting of the convention and abstained from the vote on a key UN resolution on the convention in December 2016.
+Summary: Non-signatory Bahrain has expressed support for the ban on cluster munitions but has not taken any steps to accede to the convention.
+Bahrain has never participated in a meeting of the convention.
+It abstained from the vote on a key United Nations (UN) resolution on the convention in December 2017.

-Bahrain is not known to have produced or exported cluster munitions, but stockpiles cluster munitions primarily imported from the United States (US).
-Since March 2015, Bahrain has participated in a Saudi Arabia-led military operation in Yemen that has used cluster munitions.
+Bahrain is not known to have produced, exported, or used cluster munitions, but possesses a stockpile of cluster munitions primarily imported from the United States (US).

 The Kingdom of Bahrain has not acceded to the Convention on Cluster Munitions.

-Bahrain has expressed support for a ban on cluster munitions and said it is studying the convention, but it has not taken any steps towards accession.
-In October 2016, a diplomat from Bahrain told the Cluster Munition Coalition that the government’s position on joining the convention has not changed.
+Bahrain has said it is studying the convention with interest, but it has not taken any steps towards accession.
+In 2016, a diplomat from Bahrain told the Cluster Munition Coalition that the government’s position on joining the convention has not changed.
 During the Wellington Conference on Cluster Munitions in February 2008, Bahrain called upon states “to stop using such weapons, and should consider such use as a crime against humanity” and affirmed it “strongly supports all efforts to eliminate all kinds of cluster munitions, and to prohibit their use, transfer, trade and stockpiling.”

 Bahrain has not participated in any meetings of the Convention on Cluster Munitions, even as an observer.

 Bahrain is not party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+Bahrain is party to the Convention on Conventional Weapons.

 Production, transfer, and stockpiling

-Bahrain is not known to have produced or exported cluster munitions, but it imported them and has a sizable stockpile.
+Bahrain is not known to have produced or exported cluster munitions, but it imported them and possesses a stockpile.

-Bahrain imported cluster munitions from the US, but the most recent transfer is not known.
-Between 1995 and 2001, the US transferred 30,000 artillery projectiles (M509A1, M449A1, and M483) containing 5.06 million dual-purpose improved conventional munition (DPICM) submunitions to Bahrain as the weapon was phased out of the US inventory.
-The US has also provided M26 rockets and ATACMS-1A missiles with more than 1 million submunitions to Bahrain for its M270 multiple launch rocket system (MLRS) launchers.
+Bahrain imported cluster munitions from the US, but it is unclear how recently.
+It received 30,000 artillery projectiles (M509A1, M449A1, and M483) containing 5.06 million dual-purpose improved conventional munition (DPICM) submunitions, when the weapon was phased out of the US inventory between 1995 and 2001.
+Bahrain also received M26 rockets and ATACMS-1A missiles from the US with more than 1 million submunitions for M270 multiple launch rocket system (MLRS) launchers.
 Bahrain purchased 151 M26A1 MLRS extended range rocket pods (six missiles per pod, 644 submunitions per rocket) in 1996, 55 rocket pods in 1997, and 57 rocket pods in 2003.
-In 2000, the US sold Bahrain 30 M39 ATACMS-1A missiles, each with 950 M74 submunitions.
+In 2000, Bahrain purchased 30 M39 ATACMS-1A missiles, each with 950 M74 submunitions.

 In 2011, a Ministry of Foreign Affairs official said Bahrain was studying the convention and the Mine Ban Treaty and considering its position on joining, taking into account “positions of other states in the region.”
 Statement by Amb.
 Karim E. al-Shakar, Undersecretary of International Affairs, Ministry of Foreign Affairs, at a Monitor Event, Manama, 2 January 2011.
 Notes by Protection Against Armaments and their Consequences.
 Previously, in 2009, a government minister also said that authorities in Bahrain were studying the possibility of joining the convention, which he described as necessary “to avoid further civilian casualties from these weapons.”
 The minister also noted that “Bahrain was closely involved in the process of negotiating the Convention…driven by my Government’s deep concern to ensure the protection of civilians from such indiscriminate weapons.”
 Letter from Khalid bin Ahmed al-Khalifa, Minister of State for Foreign Affairs, to Human Rights Watch (HRW), 23 August 2009 (forwarded to HRW by the Embassy of the Kingdom of Bahrain, Washington, DC, 11 September 2009).